 If you’re looking to buy or sell a house, you should.
-The ebb and flow of activity in the real estate market is a major factor in your ability to make a successful offer on a house or find a buyer fast, and it may even affect how lenders valuate a property leading up to closing on a deal.
+The ebb and flow of activity in the real estate market is a major factor in your ability to make a successful offer on a house or find a buyer quickly, and it may even affect how lenders valuate a property leading up to closing on a deal.

 To be able to leverage all the details you need to make a confident, smart decision in a transaction, a little bit of knowledge on the current state of the real estate market is a must.
-But if you’re just throwing out common industry terms like "seller’s market" or arguing about buyer preference trends without any additional knowledge to back up your arguments, you’ll likely see your bluff called.
+But if you’re just throwing out common industry terms like "seller’s market" or arguing about buyer preference trends without any additional knowledge to back up your statements, you’ll likely see your bluff called.

 You want to have an understanding of not just how the typical housing market cycle works, but also how your local market is functioning relative to the national market.
 To help you out, we’ve compiled the basics when it comes to understanding common real estate market lingo, current trends and how to examine the state of housing in your area.

 Here’s a breakdown of some of the basics to help you survive a networking conversation with a real estate pro, make it through a news article about your local market or decipher what you’re seeing in your ZIP code.

 Buyer’s market definition: A buyer’s market occurs when there are more properties for sale than buyers actively shopping, which gives buyers the upper hand.
 Homes for sale can be on the market for a few months before the right buyer comes along, and it’s more likely that the seller will be inclined to give in to concessions the buyer requests, such as paying for a new roof or covering closing costs, in order to get the buyer to the closing table.